azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 <!-------------------------------------------------------------------------------------------------->
 ### Switching to another subscription

-Normally, the AzSK command that you run will switch your context to the subscription Id you specified.
+Normally, the AzSK command that you run will switch your context to the subscription ID you specified.
 If you explicitly want to switch to some subscription (e.g., to run AzureRm commands to examine resources in that subscription), you can do so using either of the Select-AzureRmSubscription or Set-AzureRmContext commands (both take either subscriptionName or subscriptionId as a parameter).